Prof. Forst Fuller '38 Tapped to Chair Zoology Department

 After receiving his undergraduate degree from DePauw, Fuller earned M.S. and Ph.D.'s from Purdue University.
 He joined the DePauw faculty in 1947 after working for Armour Laboratories in Chicago as a biological researcher, as well as a stint teaching at Purdue.

 During World War II, from 1943-46, Fuller was a Navy aviation psysiologist.

-Fuller holds the rank of professor of sociology and is also adviser to DePauw's pre-medical science program.
+Fuller holds the rank of professor of zoology and is also adviser to DePauw's pre-medical science program.
 He has served on the University's task force to study new dimensions for undergraduate-graduate pre-medical science education.